kristinehkim/readme-generator/README.md

 Project is: _in progress_.

-## Room for Improvement

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2

 ## Acknowledgements
 - Many thanks to my instructor, Michael Pacheco, the TAs, Nirav and Julius, and my tutor Dane Shrewsbury.